afarahmand/kicks/README.md

 # QUIKSTARTER
 [Quikstarter live app](https://quikstarter.herokuapp.com/#/)

 Quikstarter is a single-page app made to clone features from kickstarter.com.
-It utilizes a React\Redux frontend and Ruby on Rails backend.
+It utilizes a React\Redux frontend, Ruby on Rails backend, and a PostgreSQL database.
+The app uses JS ES6, BCrypt for password salting and hashing, and Webpack for bundling.

 ![Home Page](https://raw.githubusercontent.com/afarahmand/kicks/master/Wireframes/screenshots/home_page.png)